 Turn the facing to the inside and it will look neat

 Step 2.
 Join the shoulders

-Step 5.
-Finish the bottom hems of the front and back bodice.
+Step 4.
+Finish the bottom hem of the back bodice.
 A narrow hem or bias facing should be used especially for the back bodice hem because it is curved.
 I have used bias binding

 |Bust Measurement||Neck width ( inches)||Neck depth (inches)|